 Even though the president must file a tax return, they aren’t required to share information on their tax return with the public.
 That’s because the same laws that protect taxpayers protect the president.

 How much does the president make?

 There are many other benefits to being president as well.
 The president gets a pension after leaving the office.
 They also have an annual expense account, a travel account, and an entertainment account.

-The White House provides a home, garden, personal chefs, housekeepers, a movie theater, and a bowling alley for the president and their family as well.
+The White House provides a home, garden, personal chefs, housekeepers, a movie theater, and a bowling alley for the president and their family.

-While a presidential salary is taxable, the other bonus benefits are not, according to tax code.
+So, while a presidential salary is taxable, the other bonus benefits are not, according to the tax code.